mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 Slash's fantastic guitar work is present throughout the album.
 This along with the three solid songs on this album make it ok.
 Aside from that, just a ton of filler on boring subject matter.

-## 1/28 The Moon & Antartica - Modest Mouse
+## 1/28 The Moon & Antarctica - Modest Mouse
 Nth Listen: Incredible

 ## 1/27 Rumors - Fleetwood Mac